 • 6s and lower are considered to be from “Detractors”

 Subtract the percentage of Detractors from the percentage of Promoters, and you have the Net Promoter Score.

 Look at the overall results and you have a good idea of how people are judging you.
-In the case of RE/MAX, the positive rankings – Passives and Promoters – totaled 91%.
+In the case of RE/MAX, the positive rankings – Passives and Promoters – totaled 91% in the U.S.

 In the only element beyond the lone survey question, respondents are given the option to explain their assessment.
-Those comments can be instructive too, Adams noted, because they can help leadership shore up any gaps in service or perception.
+Those comments can be instructive too because they can help companies shore up any gaps in service or perception.
 After all, Detractors can be turned into Promoters over time.

-The survey generated responses from all parts of the country, and most offices had at least some participation.
+The survey generated responses from all parts of the country.
 Data at the local level is being shared with regional teams, which are each developing their own follow-up action plans.
 Offices with high scores will receive reinforcement that what they’re doing is working well.
 Offices with lower scores – there are far fewer of those – have the chance to turn difficult feedback into an opportunity for improvement.
 Either way, the NPS process is providing insight on a measurable, objective scale – along with a benchmark for future analysis.

-For right now, the takeaway from the BOC presentation is as straightforward as the survey question itself: RE/MAX agents are thrilled to be RE/MAX agents – and happy to tell others about it.
+For right now, the takeaway is as straightforward as the survey question itself: RE/MAX agents are thrilled to be RE/MAX agents – and happy to tell others about it.